Select the camp that most interests you and you'll be on your way in no time.

 the camp you've selected.

 Oakland Baseball Camps will donate $5.00 to the organization for every summer camper.

 Oakland Baseball Camps Director John Musachio announced on Thursday a partnership with Charlotte's Wings and its summer camp program, Oakland Baseball LLC.
 The Golden Grizzlies will donate $5.00 for every child that registers for camp to support the Rochester-based non-profit and their mission to donate books to children in the care of Michigan's hospitals and hospices. read more

-John Musachio enters his eighth season overall and sixth as head baseball coach at Oakland University.
+John Musachio just completed his ninth season overall and seventh as head baseball coach at Oakland University.
+He became the program's all-time winningest coach in 2014 and currently sits at 136 career victories.
 Musachio was named The Summit League Coach of the Year in 2012, becoming the first-ever OU coach to earn that distinction.

 The Golden Grizzlies had their finest season inside The Summit League in 2012.
 OU finished 15-6 and a half-game behind 13-time champion Oral Roberts.
 Oakland won 21 of its final 29 games en route to setting a new school record with 15 league wins.
 The 25 wins was the second-most in the Division I era, behind only the 28 wins in 2000.

 Jacke Healey joined the Oakland baseball staff as an assistant coach in the fall of 2013 and just finished his first full season with the Golden Grizzlies.
 Healey will be working primarily with the hitters and the infielders.